caco3/kim5/README.md

 - Display old and new sizes of resized files
 - Add new resolutions to resize plugins
 - Add more options to video transformations

+## History
+- KIM6 is a fork for KDE 6 of KIM5: https://github.com/caco3/kim5
+- One KDE4 fork is here: https://store.kde.org/p/998188/
+- The original version for KDE4 is here: https://store.kde.org/p/1126887/
+- KIM itself goes as far back as KDE 3.
+There is a website that was still functioning in 2025: http://bouveyron.free.fr/kim/index.html
+- A huge majority of the code is from the original authors, thanks to them!